-This site contains useful information regarding Breast Implant Illness.
+Welcome, this site contains useful information regarding Breast Implant Illness.

 Why explant without replacement?

-- The occurrence of a new autoimmune disease, with or without family history, or have preexisting autoimmune disease
+- The occurrence of a new autoimmune disease, with or without family history, or have a preexisting autoimmune disease

 - The occurrence of new allergies, food intolerances, or chemical sensitivities